event-driven-io/emmett/src/docs/getting-started.md

 :::

+Now, we need to switch the in-memory implementation to [EventStoreDB](https://developers.eventstore.com/) in WebApi setup.
+Updated will look as follows:

+<<< @/snippets/gettingStarted/webApi/apiSetupWithESDB.ts#getting-started-api-setup

+It's as simple as that; we're injecting just a different implementation.

-As EventStoreDB is a real database, we need to set it up for our tests.
+As [EventStoreDB](https://developers.eventstore.com/) is a real database, we need to set it up for our tests.
 The simplest option is to use a Docker container.
 You can do it in multiple ways, but the fastest can be using [TestContainers](https://node.testcontainers.org/).
 The library allows us to easily set up containers for our tests.
 It automatically randomise ports, helps in teardown etc.

-Emmett provides the package with additional test containers like the one for EventStoreDB.
+Emmett provides the package with additional test containers like the one for [EventStoreDB](https://developers.eventstore.com/).
 You need to install:

 ::: code-group